5 min read

 Reporting is almost always the first place finance feels the change.

-QuickBooks handles standard financial statements well.
-But as reporting becomes more complex across entities, projects, or locations, teams often find themselves working outside the system.
+QuickBooks handles standard financial statements well, but as reporting becomes more complex across entities, projects, or locations, teams often find themselves working outside the system.
+Consolidations move into spreadsheets, margin analysis requires exports, and multi-entity reporting starts depending on manual work or add-ons.

-Different versions of the “real” P&L start circulating.
-A project team may believe a job made money while finance sees that committed costs tell a different story.
-A sales team may think margins are healthy while finance knows that freight, duties, and handling costs have eroded profitability.
+Over time, this starts showing up in familiar ways.
+Month-end takes longer than it used to.
+Different versions of the real P&L start circulating.
+A project team may believe a job made money while finance sees committed costs telling a different story.
+A sales team may think margins are healthy while finance knows freight, duties, and handling costs are cutting into profitability.
+Leadership asks a margin question and gets different answers depending on who pulls the numbers.

 What a Single System Changes